 Not surprisingly, the bungalows are having the best lake view, however, obviously this island doesn’t come with the best wide lake view compares to other islands.
 There are only about 5 units were up for sale during the ballot day and the rest of the units were internally booked by SP Setia bosses.

 As usual, developer will keep the jewels in the last to accomodate its pricing strategies.
 After the “second half” of the Lui Li Garden Parcel A2, the next launch for the island is expected to be the Sanctuary of Western and Eastern Heritage.
-The linked villa (limited) is likely to price at RM1.4m up.
 Again, the island’s bungalows and SMD will be sold out in no time as i think many rich investors would treat it as the “stamp collection” who are less sensitive to the pricing.

 Although the developer mentioned that SEG will take six years to complete, by observing the pace of launching and the number of parcels (yet to be launched) it is unlikely to archieve this target.
 It may take at least 10 years to complete the entire Setia Eco Glades projects.